Headwaters offers teletherapy services!

 • Anger management issues

 Most people with clearly defined behavioral and emotional concerns tend to reap the benefits of CBT.
-If any of the above issues resonate with you, I encourage you to try cognitive behavioral therapy.
+If any of the above issues resonate with you, we encourage you to try cognitive behavioral therapy.

 What to Expect in CBT Sessions